What is Southampton City Vision?

 So, where are we now?

-The recent consultation also comprised a 'Call for Sites' whereby members of the public and businesses could submit development sites to us to be considered for allocation within the plan.
+The consultation also comprised a 'Call for Sites' whereby members of the public and businesses could submit development sites to us to be considered for allocation within the plan.
 These sites are currently being assessed for development potential as part of our Strategic Land Availability Assessment (SLAA), a draft for which will be published at the next stage of consultation.

-We have also started analysing all the information gathered throughout the initial consultation and will feedback the results in the coming weeks.
-If you would like to receive a notification when this is available please sign up to our mailing list by emailing your full name (and business name, if applicable) to firstname.lastname@example.org quoting ‘Mailing List’ in the subject field.
+If you would like to receive a notification when this is available please sign up to our mailing list by emailing your full name (and business name, if applicable) to email@example.com quoting ‘Mailing List’ in the subject field.

 Consultations and feedback